Joystream/joystream/meetings/rome/README.md

 - slash a provider from a position
 - evict a provider from a position
 - get in touch with a provider out of band
-- add obligation to provider
+- add an obligation to the provider
-- remove obligation from provider
+- remove the obligation from provider
 - quickly determine if a new accepted provider is correctly configured

 ---